boerremk/Fibaro/Evohome/README.md

 - Add or remove devices
 - Import "Evohome_2.0_-_DHW.vfib"
 - Edit:\
-  IP Address of the virtual device with the location ID of youe Evohome system (default = 0)\
+  IP Address of the virtual device with the location ID of your Evohome system (default = 0)\
   TCP port of the virtual device with the ID of the scene\

 **REMEMBER THE ID OF THE VD, THIS HAS TO BE PUT IN THE SCENE, SEE BELOW**